doytsujin/webgl-components/README.md

 ## License

-`@jam3/intern-webgl-components` is a private internal repository under the MIT Licence.
+`@jam3/intern-webgl-components` is open source and released under the MIT Licence.